mikesusz/mikesusz.dev/src/pages/uses.md

 Building and deploying Apps has varied also, my teams have used [Jenkins](https://www.jenkins.io/), [Travis ci](https://www.travis-ci.com/), and [Azure Pipelines](https://azure.microsoft.com/en-us/products/devops/pipelines).
 I'm usually not the deployment engineer, but I've looked under the hood and gotten to understand how these work and are configured.

 For my personal projects, I still have a VPS (Virtual Private Server) that hosts a few things (as well as providing me a remote shell to use when I need it).
-Recently I started using Netlify for hosting javascript-based projects and/or sites built with javascript-based static site generators.
-This site itself is an Astro site, hosted in github, built and deployed via Netlify.
+I have also used [Netlify](https://www.netlify.com/) for hosting javascript-based projects and/or sites built with javascript-based static site generators.
+This site itself is an Astro site, hosted in github, and at one time it was built and deployed via Netlify.

-The deploy pipeline for Netlify is probably the way I'm migrating towards in the future -- it's just so easy to have a github hosted repository and configure a Netlify site to build from it.

 ## Browsers